-And I think that L&C, and long before it received Mr M's SIPP application, should have checked with 1 Stop and asked about things like: how it came into contact with potential clients, what agreements it had in place with its clients, whether all of the clients it was introducing were being offered advice, what its arrangements with any unregulated businesses were, how and why retail clients were interested in making these esoteric investments, whether it was aware of anyone else providing information to clients, how it was able to meet with or speak with all its clients, and what material was being provided to clients by it.
+And I think that L&C, and long before it received Mr E's SIPP application, should have checked with 1 Stop and asked about things like: how it came into contact with potential clients, what agreements it had in place with its clients, whether all of the clients it was introducing were being offered advice, what its arrangements with any unregulated businesses were, how and why retail clients were interested in making these esoteric investments, whether it was aware of anyone else providing information to clients, how it was able to meet with or speak with all its clients, and what material was being provided to clients by it.

-The advisory process in Mr M's case appears to be very similar to the analysis in the FCA's Final notice for Mr R, quoted towards the start of this provisional decision of "1 Stop's advisory process".
-And I think it's more likely than not this would also have been the case for a number of other consumers introduced to L&C by 1 Stop before it received Mr M's application.
+Mr E says he dealt exclusively with Mr P. But the advisory process undertaken by 1 Stop in Mr E's case appears to be very similar to the analysis in the FCA's Final notice for Mr R, quoted towards the start of this decision titled, "1 Stop's advisory process".
+And I think it's more likely than not this would also have been the case for a number of other consumers introduced to L&C by 1 Stop before it received Mr E's application.

-The FCA Final Notice also highlighted that, much as in Mr M's case, 1 Stop's customer documentation contained numerous disclaimers that as a business, 1 Stop didn't advise on, or have any involvement in considering, the underlying investment.
+The FCA Final Notice also highlighted that, much as in Mr E's case, 1 Stop's customer documentation contained numerous disclaimers that as a business, 1 Stop didn't advise on, or have any involvement in considering, the underlying investment.
 And that Mr R himself confirmed that, "...all we would be doing is looking at a suitable SIPP ... that they could transfer their pension into a SIPP that would accept that particular investment."

 The contents of the documentation we've seen on this complaint that was being completed and retained by 1 Stop doesn't suggest 1 Stop was trying to mask what it was doing.
-For example, in 1 Stop's notes in the questionnaire it completed with Mr M and in investment purchase declarations it was asking investors like Mr M to sign, 1 Stop was recording that it wasn't advising on the suitability of investments transfers were being effected to make.
+For example, in 1 Stop's notes in the questionnaire it completed with Mr E, 1 Stop was recording that it wasn't advising on the suitability of the investments transfers were being effected in order to make.
 And that no advice had been given on investments by 1 Stop in any way or form.
-The investment purchase declarations 1 Stop was asking customers like Mr M to sign, also appear to make it clear that another firm (in Mr M's case the unregulated firm Future Assets) presented the investment opportunity to the consumer.

 And, on balance, I think it's more likely than not that if L&C had checked with 1 Stop and asked the type of questions I've mentioned earlier on in this section that 1 Stop would have provided a full response to the information sought.
 In the alternative, if 1 Stop had been unwilling to answer such questions if they'd been put to it by L&C, I think L&C should simply then have declined to accept introductions from 1 Stop.